WTO Statistical data sets -

 Acknowledgements are due to the Food and Agriculture

-Organization, the Global Trade Information Services,
+Organization, the Global Trade Information Services, Inc. (GTIS), the

-Nations Statistics Division, the United Nations Industrial Development Organization, the World Intellectual
+the United Nations Industrial Development Organization, the World Intellectual

 Property Organization and the World Bank whose assistance in supplying advance

 information has greatly facilitated the work of the Secretariat.